18F/handbook/docs/policies/travel/travel-guide-1-authorization.md

 2. **BEFORE YOU HIT SEND:**
     * Double-check to make sure you have satisfied all of the above criteria before hitting “send”!

-    * Missing anything is grounds for delay as the 18F travel team will ask you to clarify and correct before approving your trip in Concur.
+    * Missing anything is grounds for delay as the CivicActions travel team will ask you to clarify and correct before approving your trip in Concur.

     * Rules are different when certain exceptions apply.
 If any of the cases below apply to you, please adjust your email accordingly: